natalieagus/50005/docs/Problem Set/03-processes.md

 }
 ```

-Sometimes the program prints all thread messages; sometimes it doesn't.
+Sometimes the program prints all thread messages, sometimes it doesn't.
 He is unsure whether this is a bug or expected behavior.

 **Answer the following questions:**
 1. What happens to a thread created with `pthread_create` if the main program finishes before it does?
 2. What is the purpose of `pthread_join`, and how does it affect program correctness?
 3. Could there be memory-related side effects from omitting `pthread_join` in this context?